acairns/acairns.co.uk/_posts/!accidental-intent-cancelling.md

 ### @TODOS

-@todo mention the relationship with events, named in the past-tense, with `PrimaryEmailWasSet`

 @todo avoid CRUD commands, such as `ChangeEmail`:\
 > It is quite common for developers to learn about Commands and to very quickly start creating Commands using vocabulary familiar to them such as “ChangeAddress”, “CreateUser”, or “DeleteClass”.
 This should be avoided as a default.
 Instead a team should be focused on what the use case really is.